Tissue sampling, processing and staining

 Factors influencing decalcification

-Temperature - increased temperature will speed up decalcification but also increase the rate of tissue damage.
+Usually carried out at room temperature.
+Although increased temperature will speed up decalcification. it will also increase the rate of tissue damage.

-Agitation - gentle agitation may help to increase the rate.
+Gentle agitation may help to increase the rate of decalcification.